AkshaTGA/React--Fallacifier-Extension/README.md

 ## 👨‍💻 About the Developer

-I'm Akshat, a CS undergrad from IIIT Allahabad with a deep interest in web dev, AI, and building tools that solve real problems.
+I'm Akshat, an IT undergrad from IIIT Allahabad with a deep interest in web dev, AI, and building tools that solve real problems.
 Feel free to connect with me or contribute!

 ---